simon-r/My_Stream_Benchmark/README.md

 # My Stream Benchmark

 -------------------------

 This program, "my_stream.c", is designed to benchmark the memory bandwidth (in Mb/s and Gb/s).
-In order to measure the bandwidth, it executes three "memory bound" vector operations: Axpy, Copy, and FMA (fused multiply-add).
+In order to measure the bandwidth, it executes three "memory bound" vector operations: Axpy, Copy, FMA (fused multiply-add), and Add Mult.

-### Key Components:
+### Key Components

 * Libraries Included: OpenMP, pthread, semaphore, stdio, stdlib, time.
 * Data Types: It uses a typedef float_type as double.